Coronavirus – meeting with people

 - to do something the law says you have to – for example jury duty

-You can only be in 1 extended household and you can’t change the household you’re joined with.
+You should only be in 1 support bubble and you shouldn’t change the household you’re in a bubble with.

-If you live with children under 18, they’re also part of your extended household.
+If you live with children under 18, they’re also part of your support bubble.

-If you’re separated from your children’s other parent and your children see both of you, they can be part of 2 different extended households.
+If you’re separated from your children’s other parent and your children see both of you, they can be part of 2 different support bubbles.